-You might feel pressure to look your best and nail every pose, but if your goal is to take natural looking photos that really show who you are, being self-conscious and worrying about your flaws won’t help.
+You might feel pressure to look your best, but if your goal is to take natural looking photos that really show who you are, being self-conscious and worrying about your flaws won’t help.

 It’s important to leave the worries behind and prepare yourself with these 3 mindset shifts before getting in front of the camera.

 Lots of people (women especially) feel the need to look the best they’ve ever looked at their wedding.
 This doesn’t necessarily need to be a negative thing, but it can feel like a lot of pressure.